Integrating the 3 Dimensions of Biodiversity: New Standards for Documenting Biodiversity of Ciliates and Strategies for Accessing and Sharing Data

 - Information about the workshop - Word

 - Information about the workshop - PDF

 - Booking form - PDF

 British Society for Protist Biology (BSPB) Spring Meeting, 23-25 April 2014

-The BSPB Spring Meeting 2014 will take place at Lancaster University, UK which is set in 360 acres of beautiful parkland and lies approximately three miles south of the City of Lancaster.
-The campus is easily accessible via road and rail, and is within 70 miles of Manchester's International Airport.
-The meeting opens on the Wednesday evening with a Plenary Lecture on the use of protists to investigate eukaryotic origins, given by Martin Embley.
-Two symposia then follow.
+The BSPB Spring Meeting 2014 took place at Lancaster University, UK.
+The meeting opened on the Wednesday evening with a Plenary Lecture on the use of protists to investigate eukaryotic origins, given by Martin Embley.
+Two symposia then followed.

-The first celebrates the distinguished career of Bland Finlay who, after 35 years of protistan research, has recently retired from his academic post at Queen Mary University of London.
-Speakers paying tribute to Blands contribution to protistan biodiversity, biogeography and ecology include Genoveva Estaban, Tom Fenchel, Stephen Maberly, Bill Martin and David Wilkinson.
+The first celebrated the distinguished career of Bland Finlay who, after 35 years of protistan research, has recently retired from his academic post at Queen Mary University of London.
+Speakers paying tribute to Blands contribution to protistan biodiversity, biogeography and ecology included Genoveva Estaban, Tom Fenchel, Stephen Maberly, Bill Martin and David Wilkinson.

-The second symposium examines the evolution and ecology of flagellate protists within the guts of insects, with invited contributions from Rod Dillon (Sand fly), Petros Ligoxygakis (Drosophila), Eamonn Mallon (Bumblebee) and Renate Radek (Termites).
-The meeting also welcomes contributed papers on any aspect of protistology and is particularly keen to encourage student contributions.
-To this end, Student travel/accommodation bursaries are available, together with the Humphrey Smith Student Prizes for best oral and poster presentations.
+The second symposium examined the evolution and ecology of flagellate protists within the guts of insects, with invited contributions from Rod Dillon (Sand fly), Petros Ligoxygakis (Drosophila), Eamonn Mallon (Bumblebee) and Renate Radek (Termites).

 Protists, other small organisms, and Next Generation Sequencing